DISCOVER ADFA

 ADFA graduates are required to serve for an Initial Minimum Period of Service (IMPS).
 This is to ensure the ADF get an acceptable return for investing in their training.
 Essentially it is a period of time ADF members are required to serve until they can voluntarily resign.
 The length of IMPS varies between jobs but generally speaking, ADFA members join for between five to 14.5 years depending on your job.
 At ADFA, Air Force and Army officer cadets can resign at any time within the first two years and Navy midshipmen can resign at any time within the first year without having to meet an IMPS.

 Applications for the Australian Defence Force Academy close once all of the positions are filled, so do not delay your application.
-If you have any questions, please contact your local Defence Force Recruiting Centre.
+If you have any questions, please contact your local ADF Careers Centre.

 When you complete your application you will receive an email outlining the expected timeframes for when you will hear if you have been successfully shortlisted.
 This is typically around one week from the time of your application but can take up to four weeks during peak application periods.